| WHY is this medicine prescribed?

 - you should know that nitroglycerin patches may cause dizziness, lightheadedness, and fainting when you get up too quickly from a lying position, or at any time, especially if you have been drinking alcoholic beverages.
 To avoid this problem, get up slowly, resting your feet on the floor for a few minutes before standing up.
 Take extra precautions to avoid falling during your treatment with nitroglycerin patches.

 - you should know that you may experience headaches every day during your treatment with nitroglycerin patches.
 These headaches may be a sign that the medication is working as it should.
-Do not try to change the times or the way that you apply nitroglycerin patches in order to avoid headaches because then the medication may not work as well.
+Do not try to change the times or the way that you apply nitroglycerin patches to avoid headaches because then the medication may not work as well.
 Your doctor may tell you to take a pain reliever to treat your headaches.

 What SPECIAL DIETARY instructions should I follow?